JattKisaan/campd-visualizer/README.md

 automatically.
 Still, when you know that queries will occur along certain dimensions, say Year or State, you can manually specify these columns as partition column(s).
-So if you partition on the Year column, for example, the parquet dataformat will break your data which spans over N years into N files in N subdirectories, and parquet readers can intelligently leverage this information.
+So if you partition on the Year column, for example, the parquet dataformat will break your data which spans over N years into one or more files in N separate subdirectories.
+So for queries asking for data in 2003, for example, would only read the files in the subdirectory `Year=2003`, and parquet readers can intelligently leverage this information.
 The most common implementation of this is called Hive Partitioning.
 The name "Hive" is probably an arbitrary historical artifact.

-You can actually issue standard SQL queries to a parquet dataset through a popular tool called `duckdb`.
+To complete the case for using parquet files, observe that you can actually issue standard SQL queries to a parquet dataset through a popular tool called `duckdb`.
 And so for the user, there is very little difference getting data from an SQL database or from a parquet dataset.
 There seems to be no performance loss using `duckdb` and parquet files either.
-And all this, without having to deal with oversized files.
-I believe this is a winner, and so I will show you how to make this dataset.
+And we can have all this without having to deal with oversized files.
+I believe this is a winner, so I'll show you how to make this dataset.

 # Preparing the Data for Analysis and Visualization